ppy/osu-wiki/news/2021-01-14-performance-points-updates.md

 To help illustrate these changes, consult the graph images below:

-Speed curve featuring overall difficulty 8.5 & accuracy on the X axis (blue line is the old formula, orange line is the proposed formula, pink line is the difference curve):
+Speed curve featuring overall difficulty 8.5 & accuracy on the X axis (red line is the old formula, purple line is the proposed formula, blue line is the difference curve):

 ![](/wiki/shared/news/2021-01-14-performance-points-updates/accuracy-speed-curve-graph.png)